A couple kisses during their Iceland elopement

 Staying in Iceland can be expensive!
 However, the good news is that there are so many different options for accommodations.

-When planning your Iceland elopement, keep in mind the type of experience you want: do you want to car camp through the country?
+When planning your Iceland elopement, it’s important to think about the kind of experience you want.
+Do you want to car camp throughout the country?
 Would you prefer a luxury cabin with a view?
 Is renting a campervan right up your alley?
 Iceland has it ALL!

 If you’re looking for some amazing places to stay in Iceland, keep these awesome spots in mind…